courtois-neuromod/mario_scenes/README.md

 ### Scenes Mastersheet

-The `scenes_mastersheet.csv` file, located in the `ressources/` folder, contains information about the scenes to extract, including the start and end positions in the game levels.
+The `scenes_mastersheet.csv` file, located in the `resources/` folder, contains information about the scenes to extract, including the start and end positions in the game levels.

 If you wish to use a custom scenes file, you can specify it using the `-s` or `--scenesfile` argument.

 ### Output Structure

 The script generates a BIDS-compliant dataset under the derivatives folder specified by the `-o` or `--output` argument.
+By default, the script will target the derivatives folder in the base (input) mario dataset.

 The directory structure is as follows: